 This sequence is a radical theory, but it’s the only one that makes sense.
 I will continue my research.

 I think Jayarājadevī was put in a series of impossible situations.
-She was very much in love with her husband, but then, he was gone for many years.
-She was not yet queen, and her husband was not the heir apparent; what was her status at Angkor?
-She would not be able to bear him children until he returned.
+She was very attached to her husband, but then, he was gone for many years.
+She was not yet queen, and her husband was not the heir apparent; what would her status at Angkor have been?
+She would not be able to bear children, for her sake or for his, until he returned.
 And she didn't know if he would return (he might be killed in the military campaign).
-When he did finally return, upon his coronation he had to take four other wives.
+When he did finally return, he would have taken four other wives upon his coronation (we see five wives at the Bayon and at Ta Prohm).
 I think she simply did everything she could to cope, but couldn’t.
 And I think that’s why she died before she should have.